-Passage to US Customs
+Passage through U.S. Customs

-The different stages of the customs passage
+The different steps of the customs clearance

 After collecting your passport and your form, the customs officers check on their computer that your ESTA authorization has been granted.

 In a second step, you will be asked some simple questions.
 They can be about the reasons for your trip, the length of your stay.
 Each traveler is then photographed and fingerprinted.

 This interview is, in most cases, a simple formality.
 In some cases, the agent may feel that an additional interview is necessary.